parthp2107/demo-gitpage/entities/table.md

 ### tableData

+ - This schema defines the type to capture rows of sample data for a table.
  - Type: `object`
  - This schema <u>does not</u> accept additional properties.
  - **Properties**
 	 - **columns**
+		 - List of local column names (not fully qualified column names) of the table.
 		 - Type: `array`
 			 - **Items**
 			 - &#36;ref: [#/definitions/columnName](#columnname)
 	 - **rows**
+		 - Data for multiple rows of the table.
 		 - Type: `array`
 			 - **Items**
+			 - Data for a single row of the table in the same order as `columns` fields.
 			 - Type: `array`
 				 - **Items**
 				 - Type: `string`